After-dev/AoC20-Python/day-02/README.md

 * `2-9 c: ccccccccc` is **invalid**: both position `2` and position `9` contain `c`.

 **How many passwords are valid** according to the new interpretation of the policies?

-### Solution
-To solve this part, we are going to solve this part like park 1, but changing validate condition:
-* If letter is at one of those positions, password is **valid**.
-* If letter is at both positions, password is **invalid**.
-* If letter is not at any of those positions, password is **invalid**.

-To implement this condition, we can check both positions and implement a `XOR`.

 Result for my input data is: `472`